-3D printing or additive manufacturing is manufacturing objects without the use of dies, molds or machining.
-Instead it lay down successive layers of material under computer control by using 3D model.
-Below figure represents the process flow of such 3D printing task.
+3D printing or additive manufacturing is manufacturing objects without the use of dies, molds, or machining.
+Instead, it lay down successive layers of material under computer control by using a 3D model.
+The below figure represents the process flow of rapid prototyping.

-There are several advantages of 3D printing compared to traditional manufacturing processes due to light weight, less waste generation and possibility of material and product optimization ultimately reducing cost components.
-There are lots of applications of 3D printing in product development, manufacturing, operational and also after service stages.
+There are several advantages of 3D printing compared to traditional manufacturing processes due to lightweight, less waste generation, and the possibility of material and product optimization ultimately reducing cost components.
+There are lots of applications of 3D printing in product development, manufacturing, operational, and also after service stages.

 Let’s take an example of product development.
-See below figure with three structural elements that are designed to carry the same structural loads and force.
+See the below figure with three structural elements that are designed to carry the same structural loads and force.
 Virtually it is possible to manufacture items with any geometrical shape by 3D printing.
 This enables optimum solutions for different applications.
-Also the design takes less time and cost compared to traditional product development techniques which typically waste thousands of material and labour hours before becoming reality.
-The far smaller item with complicated shape is 75% smaller and 40% lighter which is developed using optimized 3D printing technique.
+Also, the design takes less time and cost compared to traditional product development techniques which typically waste thousands of material and labor hours before becoming reality.
+The far smaller item with a complicated shape is 75% smaller and 40% lighter which is developed using an optimized 3D printing technique.

-If we move on to manufacturing stage, the raw material cost is a main cost component.
-Traditional manufacturing chips away raw material until it gets required product while 3D printing adds raw material as needed.
-This is how 3D printing reduces the wastage while manufacturing.
-Specially, when considering valuable raw materials like titanium, this will be very beneficial technology for space industry for reducing manufacturing cost.
+If we move on to the manufacturing stage, the raw material cost is the main cost component.
+Traditional manufacturing chips away raw material until it gets the required product while 3D printing adds raw material as needed.
+This is how 3D printing reduces wastage while manufacturing.
+Especially, when considering valuable raw materials like titanium, this will be a very beneficial technology for the space industry for reducing manufacturing cost.

-In operational phase, the operating cost (eg. fuel cost of a vehicle) is the primary concern.
+In the operational phase, the operating cost (eg. fuel cost of a vehicle) is the primary concern.

 The weight of accumulated parts is a critical factor for example in an aircraft.
 It has been found that using 3D printed metal parts can reduce the weight of an aircraft by up to 7%.
 3D printing of key parts of aircraft can cut down the fuel consumption by approximately 6.4%